dgolja/godoauth/README.md

-# godoauth - Go Docker Token Auth Config
+# godoauth - Go Docker Token Auth Service

 Godoauth is a [token authenticator](https://github.com/docker/distribution/blob/master/docs/spec/auth/token.md) (introduced in Docker Registry v2) which uses [Vault](https://www.vaultproject.io/) as a backend, developed as part of the Docker Global Hack Day #3 in Sydney.